 Stage 1 - Review by a senior officer (within 20 working days)

-A senior officer in Department for People will review the decision and send you a written notification of the outcome including:
+A senior officer in Department for Children and Public Health will review the decision and send you a written notification of the outcome including:

 - detailed reasoning for decision made

-You will be given 5 working days’ notice of when you appeal is to be heard, and invited to appear in person to make any additional representations.
+You will be given 5 working days’ notice of when the appeal is to be heard and you will have the option to appear in person to make any additional representations.

-If you consider that there was a failure to comply with the procedural rules or any other irregularities in the way the appeal has been handled, details of how to escalate to Local Government Ombudsman (LGO) will be provided with the decision letter.
+If you consider that there was a failure to comply with the procedural rules or there were any other irregularities in the way the appeal was handled, details of how to escalate to the Local Government Ombudsman (LGO) will be provided with the decision letter.
 If you consider the decision of the appeal panel to be flawed on public law grounds, you may apply for a judicial review.